bufbuild/buf/README.md

 ### The Buf Schema Registry

 The [Buf Schema Registry][bsr] (BSR) is a hosted SaaS platform that serves as your organization's source of truth for Protobuf APIs, built around the primitive of Protobuf Modules.
-We’re introducing the concept of Protobuf Modules to enable the BSR to manage a group of Protobuf files together, similar to a Go Module.
+We're introducing the concept of Protobuf Modules to enable the BSR to manage a group of Protobuf files together, similar to a Go Module.

 The BSR offers these key features: